MakeSchool-Tutorials/web-7-react-redux-tetris-app/P00-Introduction/content.md

 # Prerequisites

-To complete this tutorial you should have some experience with the JavaScript Language and React by completing the [timers app tutorial](https://www.makeschool.com/academy/track/react-redux-passwords-app-tutorial-oh4)
+To complete this tutorial you should have some experience with the JavaScript Language and React.
+This tutorial covers some more advanced topics in React and Redux, so if this is completely new to you, we suggest completing the [timers app tutorial](https://www.makeschool.com/academy/track/react-redux-passwords-app-tutorial-oh4) first.

-Some experience working with the command line, including NPM and Node.
+Some experience working with the command line, including NPM and Node, is also required.

 # Overview